 The best way to ensure that your chicken feed stays fresh is to store it in an airtight container in a cool, dark place.
 Once you’ve opened the container, be sure to use the feed within a few weeks.

-Start by giving them a good quality chicken feed, which you can buy at most farmers supply stores.
+Start by giving them good quality chicken feed, which you can buy at most farmers’ supply stores.

 The amount you give them will depend on the age and size of your chickens.
 Baby chicks will need more food than adult chickens, and larger breeds will eat more than smaller breeds.

-As a general rule, you should provide 1/4 to 1/2 pound of chicken feed per day for each chicken.
+As a general rule, you should provide 1/4 to 1/2 pounds of chicken feed per day for each chicken.